pyladies/pyladies-kit/docs/faqs.md

 # FAQs

+## General

+### Can men join PyLadies?

+Anyone can be a PyLady – only condition is to love (or at least want to learn) Python.

+However, please [be respectful of local events](#can-men-attend-local-pyladies-group-events) and the policies that local chapters set up.

+### Can transgender women join PyLadies?

+Anyone can be a PyLady – only condition is to love (or at least want to learn) Python.

+### Can non-binary people join PyLadies?

+Anyone can be a PyLady – only condition is to love (or at least want to learn) Python.

+### Is your goal to segregate by gender?

+No!
+PyLadies and local PyLadies chapters are about making the Python community explicitly welcoming and accessible to women & non-binary folks.

+Women and non-binary people who wouldn’t otherwise attend a Python user group meeting often attend local PyLadies events, as a gateway to getting involved with Python programming as a beginner, or getting more involved in the Python community as an intermediate/advanced developer.

+### Where can I get PyLadies swag?
+There is "official" merchandise sold - with proceeds going towards PyLadies - at our own [spreadshirt site].

+We also regularly sell t-shirts and give away stickers at the annual PyCon US conference.
+We might be at other conferences, too.

+## Organizers

-## Can men attend local PyLadies group events?
+### Can men attend local PyLadies group events?

-It’s up to you.
-Generally, it’s good to hold women-only events as well as events for both genders (either women and +1 guests, or anyone who wants to attend).
+It’s up to the organizers of the chapter.
+Generally, it’s good to hold women- & non-binary-only events as well as events for everyone (either women/non-binary and +1 guests, or anyone who wants to attend).
 Just be aware that the dynamic of the room tends to change when the male:female ratio becomes lopsided.

-A good way to hold a mixed-gender event is to partner with a local Python user group.
+A good way to hold an all-inclusive event is to partner with a local Python user group.

-Be extra-clear in your event description about whether men are allowed/what the rules are -- it will save you a lot of time, and prevent awkward conversations.
+Be extra-clear in your event description about whether men are allowed/what the rules are – it will save you a lot of time, and prevent awkward conversations.

-## Is there anything like PyLadies specifically for men?

-There doesn’t seem to be a burning need for a PyLadies for Men ;) That said, if you’re a man and want to start a similar group, we’ll support you.
-You can even make PyLadies knock-off t-shirts.
-One enterprising gent has printed “PyLaddies” shirts, and there is an IRC channel on Freenode, #pygents, for the men who love PyLadies =)

-## Can I use the PyLadies logo and graphics for any purpose?

-Any of the graphics at [https://github.com/pyladies/pyladies-kit](https://github.com/pyladies/pyladies-kit) can be used for your own group promotion.
-Feel free to use them for websites, printed materials, t-shirts, and anything else that benefits your group.

-Even if you don’t have an official group, you can use the graphics for anything women-in-Python related, as long as any funds resulting from your use of the graphics go toward Python gender diversity initiatives.

-## Can transgender women be PyLadies?

-Anyone who considers herself a lady and does Python is a PyLady/Python lady.
-We support all women, whether female by birth or not.
+### How can I make my chapter inclusive?

-We encourage you sure to make trans women feel welcome by saying so in your meetup group and event descriptions.
+We encourage you sure to make trans women and non-binary folks feel welcome by saying so in your meetup group and event descriptions.
 Here is an example of a statement you could include:

-> PyLadies \[city\] is welcoming to and respectful of trans women.
+> PyLadies \[chapter\] is welcoming to and respectful of transgender and non-binary people.
 We
-> encourage all women to come out to our meetups.
+> encourage all women and non-binary folks to come out to our meetups.

-If the idea of trans people is new to you, you might want to take a look at [this fantastic illustrated book about gender](http://www.thegenderbook.com), [this comic](http://www.roostertailscomic.com/?p=1495), or any of the many other introductions to trans issues on the internet.
+If the idea of trans & non-binary people is new to you, you might want to take a look at [this fantastic illustrated book about gender](http://www.thegenderbook.com), [this comic](http://www.roostertailscomic.com/?p=1495), or any of the many other introductions to trans issues on the internet.

-## Is your goal to segregate by gender?

-No!
-PyLadies and local PyLadies groups are about making the Python community explicitly welcoming and accessible to women.

-Women who wouldn’t otherwise attend a Python user group meeting often attend local PyLadies group events, as a gateway to getting involved with Python programming as a beginner, or getting more involved in the Python community as an intermediate/advanced developer.
+_Have more resources?
+Awesome - please [contribute]!_

+### Can I use the PyLadies logo and graphics for any purpose?

+Yes!
+But please read our {ref}`logo usage policy <logo-policy>`.

+TL;DR is that any of the graphics in our [PyLadies assets repo] can be used for local group promotion and/or to show your support.

+Logos used with the intention to sell merchandise, please seek permission from the [PyLadies leadership].

-## How do I set up reimbursement for Meetup fees?
+### How do I set up reimbursement for Meetup fees?

 If the groups' Meetup 6-month subscription is \$89.94 or more, please contact <mailto:accounting@python.org>
 to request being added to the PSF Meetup Pro network and include a link to your group's code of conduct.